 How Indoor Tanning Causes Cancer

 Like sun exposure, tanning beds damage the DNA in your cells with ultraviolet (UV) radiation.
 This actually changes (mutates) the DNA, and these changes can turn cancerous, especially when done over and over many times.
 How often does this happen?
 In the past thirty years, more people developed skin cancer than all other types of cancer combined.
+According to PBS, skin cancer caused by tanning beds costs the U.S. nearly $350 million per year.
+And the CDC says “tanning beds are not safe!”

 Of course, not all skin cancers are melanoma, the most deadly form.
 The most common forms of skin cancer are basal cell carcinoma and squamous cell carcinoma, both of which are less likely to spread than melanoma.
 Nonetheless, just because you are less likely to die from these forms of cancer, that is no reason to tempt nature.
 The best thing to do is to avoid it altogether, as much as possible.